sonata-project/SonataNotificationBundle/Resources/doc/reference/multiple_queues.rst

 Each routing key is bound to a queue.
 In the above example you will need to create 2 consumers, where each consumer will handle messages sent by a specific queue:

-    - `php app/console sonata:notification:start --env=prod --iteration=250 --queue=transcoder`
+    - `php app/console sonata:notification:start --env=prod --iteration=250 --type=start.transcode.video`
-    - `php app/console sonata:notification:start --env=prod --iteration=250 --queue=mail`
+    - `php app/console sonata:notification:start --env=prod --iteration=250 --type=send.some.mail`

-When publishing a message with the type `start.transcode.audio` or `start.transcode.video`, those messages will be handled by the first consumer.
+When publishing a message with the type `start.transcode.video`, those messages will be handled by the first consumer.
 Messages with the routing key `send.some.mail` will be handled by the `mail` consumer.